CORPORATE GOVERNANCE INDEX UKRAINE 2020April 26, 2023

 Q3 - Upper quartile – the point at which one fourth of the data are larger or equal to that point.

-The average board size across the WHU-50 is 6.5 board members, including both independent directors and shareholder representatives.
-Board size ranges from 3 to 11 board members.
+The average board size across the WHU-50 in 2021 is 6.6 board members, a slight increase from 6.3 in 2020.
+This includes both independent directors and shareholder representatives.

 One-Tier vs. Two-Tier Boards

-Two types of board structures are prevalent: the one-tier board (also called a unitary board) and the two-tier board (also called a dual board).
+There are two types of board structures: the one-tier board (also called a unitary board) and the two-tier board (also called a dual board).
 Ukraine has adopted a two-tier board structure: Ukrainian joint stock companies usually have a supervisory board and a management board.
 However, companies listed on foreign stock exchanges usually have one-tier boards in accordance with local exchange regulations.
-Among the WHU-50 companies, 32 (64%) have two-tier boards and 18 (36%) have one-tier boards.
-All banks and other state-owned enterprises have two-tier boards while all companies listed on foreign stock exchanges have one-tier boards.
-Companies listed on the Ukrainian stock exchanges and Eurobond issuers have a mix of one-tier and two-tier boards.
+Among the WHU-50 companies, 34 (68%) have two-tier boards and 16 (32%) have one-tier boards.
+All banks and state-owned enterprises have two-tier boards while all companies listed on foreign stock exchanges have one-tier boards

-In the case of a one-tier board, the Chairman of the board and the Chief Executive Officer can sit on the single board.
-In the two-tier board system, the supervisory board is led by the Chairman of the board and the management board is led by the CEO of the company.
+In the one-tier board, the Chairman of the board and the Chief Executive Officer both sit on a single board.
+In contrast, the two-tier board system separates the supervisory board, led by the Chairman of the board, from the management board, led by the CEO of the company.

 Foreign Professionals on the Board